vuza/micro-frontends-docu/README.md

 **Iterative goals**

-I propose the following very high level time boxed goals for one or two week sprints, depending on available time.
+I propose the following very high level and time boxed goals for one or two week sprints,depending on available time, in order to answer above questions and fill this repository with many more learning about different approaches.

 1. A full functioning UI composition framework was found, documented, set up including CI pipeline, deployment description and only waits for the implementation of Micro Frontends.
 2. Each Micro Frontend has a basic implementation, it either delivers pre-rendered HTML or a JS module, which gets rendered on the client side.
 It includes scoped CSS and JS and has basic functionality.
 The UI composition solution can show all these Micro Frontends.
 3. JWT or an comparable concept gets used to build stateless applications and enable server side rendering.
-The UI components con communicate on the client side.
+The UI components can communicate on the client side.
 Authentication will be necessary for this features.
 4. Each Micro Frontend and the overall solution is documented, so that it can be used for blog article, conference talks and further trainings.

 ## External sources